etdev/algorithms/notes.md

 * Where can you add an edge to shorten people's trips as much as possible?
 * Mail delivery (shortest path to visit every road and return home)

-Electronic circuits can also be modified by graphs.
+Electronic circuits can also be represented by graphs.

 Design graphs, not algorithms.
 You never really need to create new graph algorithms;
 you just need to model the situation the right way so that one of your known algorithms applies.

-The first thing you need to do with a graph problem is determine which flavor of graph it is. or De
+The first thing you need to do with a graph problem is determine which flavor of graph it is.

 ### Directed vs. Undirected
 A graph `G = (V,E)` is **undirected** if having an edge x,y implies that y,x is also an edge.
 ![image](https://user-images.githubusercontent.com/6726985/34645580-f9ce0368-f394-11e7-9e13-a4c52150e99a.png)

 Road networks between cities are undirected.
 Road networks within cities are directed, due to one-way streets.
 Social networks are generally undirected, since edges are relationships between people.
 A graph of gas suppliers and gas users is a directed graph, where an edge goes from a supplier to someone using gas.
-This can be useful for finding bottlenecks, i.e. how many people are relying on one supplier etc.
-Also methods calling other methods can be modeled as a directed graph ("call graph").
+This can be useful for finding bottlenecks, i.e. how many people are relying on one supplier etc.  Also methods calling other methods can be modeled as a directed graph ("call graph").
 This is good for seeing test coverage, or finding dead code.

 ### Weighted vs. Unweighted
 We assign a weight to edges.
 For example in road networks, the weight of an edge might be the distance between the vertices it connects.

 ![image](https://user-images.githubusercontent.com/6726985/34645643-6c05593a-f396-11e7-865c-152135aa4440.png)